CaroRokita/CourseCreatorApp/README.md

     or also offer courses viewed by only selected people.
 The very basic base for this was already set up within the code by creating: public class Authorities implements GrantedAuthority.

--	Encrypts the passwords of all members.
+-	It encrypts the passwords of all members.

--	Displays a list of all the unique courses as soon as the member signs in or display no courses if there is none in her/his account.
+-	It displays a list of all the unique courses as soon as the member signs in or display no courses if there is none in her/his account.

--	Allows members to create a Course, a Section and a Lesson within each course respectively.
+-	It allows members to create a Course, a Section and a Lesson within each course respectively.

--	Allows the removal of a course.
+-	It allows the removal of a course.

--	Allows members to sign out.
+-	It allows members to sign out.

   > After some research on how to simplify the developing process, I decided to use Spring Tool Suite as the IDE to create a
     microservice with the Spring Boot Framework.
 Spring allows to wire in (through auto-wiring) dependencies and this allows to make a